pwalser75/kafka-router/README.md

 Configure the Kafka instances you want to work with (as a consumer or provider, or both).

-Config prefix: `kafka`: map of Kafka instance key (used for routing config) with Kafka properties.
+Config prefix: `kafka`: map of Kafka instance name (used for routing config) with Kafka properties.

+The names of the Kafka instances are _lower-kebab-case_, with letters and digits allowed.

 Properties: